Domperidone for Breasfeeding / Chestfeeding

 How does domperidone work?

-Domperidone is typically used to treat digestive disorders.
-A potential side effect of domperidone is it produces prolactin, a hormone that helps establish milk supply.
+- A potential side effect of domperidone is it produces prolactin, a hormone that helps establish milk supply.
 Once milk supply is established, prolactin is less important in maintaining lactation.
-Because of this side effect, domperidone has been prescribed off-label* to help increase milk supply in breastfeeding/chestfeeding individuals.

 What dose of domperidone will I be prescribed?